Karen Gillan Brings Her Freckles & Figure ‘Out To Play’ In Sizzling Instagram Snaps

 The photo spotlighting her freckles was a hit with her followers as it pulled in over 1,000 comments and over 300,000 likes in just 24 hours.
 Unsurprisingly, many gushed about how “beautiful” her freckles looked in the comments.

 Also roughly 24 hours ago, Karen shared a black and white snap of herself rocking a strapless fishnet gown that left little to the imagination as it hugged every curve on her petite frame.
-The actress stood in front of a bar with her arms draped over the counter top as she leaned back against it.
+The actress stood in front of a bar with her arms draped over the countertop as she leaned back against it.

 The photo accumulated nearly 60,000 more likes than her freckled snapshot.
 It also had over 1,200 comments.
-Many opted for nothing more than rose, heart, and flame emoticons in the comment section as they were at a total loss of words.
+Many opted for nothing more than rose, heart, and flame emoticons in the comments section as they were at a total loss of words.

 Just two hours ago, Karen shared another Instagram post featuring two more photos from the photoshoot with the magazine.
 The first contained Karen putting her curvaceous hips and long, toned legs on display in a pair of metallic silver pants.